Cloud-SPAN logo.

 We’ll also use some other optional arguments to customise the command and make our output easier to work with later:

-tells it how many cores/processors to use--aligned
+• --threads tells it how many cores/processors to use

-tells it that if one read in a pair is aligned and the other is not, both reads in the pair should be classed as unaligned
+• --paired-out tells it that if one read in a pair is aligned and the other is not, both reads in the pair should be classed as unaligned

-to redirect the terminal outputs to a file, like we did with Cutadapt.
+Once again, our command is going to be quite long, so we’ll use \ to separate it into multiple lines.
+We’ll also use &> to redirect the terminal outputs to a file, like we did with Cutadapt.
 This time, though, there’s one more step - telling the command to run in the background.

 Running a command in the background